Common-law marriage: Australia

 Australia does not have common law marriage as it is understood under common law.
-The term used for relationships between any two persons who are not married, but are living in certain domestic circumstances, may vary between states and territories, although the term de facto relationship is often used.
+The term used for relationships between any two persons who are not married but are living in certain domestic circumstances, may vary between states and territories, although the term de facto relationship is often used.

 Since March 1, 2009, de facto relationships have been recognized in the Family Law Act (Commonwealth), applicable in states that have referred their jurisdiction on de facto couples to the Commonwealth's jurisdiction.
 In Western Australia, the only state that has not referred its jurisdiction, state legislation is still valid.
-There is also no federal recognition of de facto relationships existing outside of Australia (see Section 51(xxxvii) of the Australian Constitution), and so this is also a state matter.
+There is also no federal recognition of de facto relationships existing outside Australia (see Section 51(xxxvii) of the Australian Constitution), and so this is also a state matter.
 Regulation of de facto relations is a combination of federal and state/territory laws.

 Canada

 Canada does not have the institution of common-law marriage, where a couple can be legally married by living together with an intention to be married, and without a formal ceremony.
 However, informal cohabitation relationships are recognised for certain purposes in Canada, creating legal rights and obligations.